About Some Client Authors Stopping Updates#

 -

-After enabling, click the button again to ensure the settings are correctly applied (any code changes here require clicking this button to manually refresh the runtime configuration).
+After enabling, click the button again to ensure the settings have been correctly applied (any code changes here require clicking this button to manually refresh the runtime configuration).

 -